Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>I learnt how to reverse the car, & take turns on the same road by rotating the steering wheel to it's extreme ends on both sides.
 Another skill unlocked. 😆 </sub>

-<sub>Drove over a bumpy road, with lots of broken road patches, so, had a really good practice on bring the car from certain speed to neutral using clutch & break & cross those patches with very little race.</sub>
+<sub>Drove over a bumpy road, with lots of broken road patches, so, had a really good practice on bringing the car from a certain speed to neutral using clutch & break & cross those patches with very little race.</sub>

+<sub>Changing gears from 2nd to 3rd (now, when I'm driving) feels like too much high speed to me.
+So, pracitce, lot more practice required.</sub>

 <sub>Among all this, *YES, FINALLY*, I was aware (mostly but couple misses) to put the gear stick back to neutral after every car switch off!</sub>